independent resource - local AI - no stock

 Public calculator

-GPU to LLM sizing is visible before any sales contact: VRAM, quantization, single GPU and multi-GPU rigs.
+GPU to LLM sizing is free to use, no sign-up: VRAM, quantization, single GPU and multi-GPU rigs.

 02